 Broadstairs & St Peter's current NDP became part of the Local Plan for the Thanet Area in June 2021, following a public referendum.
 This first edition of the NDP had a plan period spanning 2018 to 2031 with the aim of reviewing it every 5 years.
-The 1st Edition of the NDP will remain in place until formally replaced by the 2nd Edition, following a second public referendum.
+The 1st Edition of the NDP will remain in place until formally replaced by the 2nd Edition, which will cover the period up to and including 2040.